FreedomBen/breakout71/Readme.md

 - correction : pick one past upgrade to remove and replace by something else
 - puck bounce predictions rendered with particles or lines (requires big refactor)
 - the more balls are close to a brick, the more coins she spawns when breaking
+- combo resets when puck moves
+- gravity is flipped on the opposite side to the puck (for coins)
+- balls have gravity
+- coins don't have gravity

+# Balancing ideas

+The dominant strategy now is Compound Interest lvl 3 + coin magnet/viscosity/ and hot start + explosives and multiball

+- make Compound Interest less OP making it full reset when coins lost
+- cap hot start to lvl 2, or make it decrease faster
+- make puck smaller as combo increases ?
+- coin magnet has no effect when too close, or coins might overshoot, or coins bounce and spread more ?
+- add red anti-coins, they destroy your combo and your score, and they behave like heavier coins.

 # extra levels